samtron1412/docs/programming/programming.md

 - Programming involves activities such as analysis and developing algorithms

+## History

+- The first computer program is generally dated to 1843, when mathematician Ada Lovelace published an algorithm to calculate a sequence of Bernoulli numbers, intended to be carried out by Charles Babbage's Analytical Engine.
+- In the 1880s Herman Hollerith invented the concept of storing data in machine-readable form.
+- In 1949, with the concept of the stored-program computers introduced, both programs and data were stored and manipulated in the same way in the computer memory: Von Newmann and Harvard architecture.
+- Machine code was the language of early programs, written in the instruction set of the particular machine, often in binary notation.
+- Assembly languages were soon developed that let the programmer specify instruction in a text format, with abbreviations for each operation code and meaningful names of specifying addresses.
+    + However, because an assembly language is little more than a different notation for a machine language, any two machines with different instruction sets also have different assembly languages.
+- High-level languages allow the programmer to write programs in terms that are more abstract, and less bound to the underlying hardware.

 # Principles of Good Programming

 The principles of good programming are closely related to principles of